Collective Worship

 The weekly pattern of collective worship looks like this:

-• Thursday – Headteacher’s worship
+• Thursday – Headteacher’s worship exploring a termly focus on a Christian value

 Teachers and the Headteacher lead Collective Worship during the week and there is a Celebration Assembly once a week to celebrate pupil’s achievements.
 From time to time a whole class plans and delivers collective worship to which parents are invited.
 We also celebrate Harvest, Remembrance, Christmas and Easter, inviting a member of the Church to support our worship.